lgmorand/workshop-aca/_entries/03-01 intro.md

 parent-id: lab-2
 ---

 Now that you successfully deployed a simple application, let's see how Azure Containers Apps could help with more complex applications.
 You are going to deploy a full micro-services application named Red Dog.
+Microservice architectures allow you to independently develop, upgrade, version, and scale core areas of functionality in an overall system.
+Azure Container Apps provides the foundation for deploying microservices featuring:
+- Independent scaling, versioning, and upgrades
+- Service discovery
+- Native Dapr integration

 [Red Dog](github.com/azure/reddog-code) application is a simplified e-shop application with customers making orders and these orders being processed by workers.
 In parallel, orders, receipts and accounting are stored in different persistent systems.
 The e-commerce platform does not contain any UI except a dashboard to monitor the orders.